Sty6x/Basic-webpack-template/README.md

 # basic-webpack-template
-A barebones webpack template for trying out different things in webpack
+A barebones webpack template for learning webpack